xcp-ng/xcp-ng-org/docs/currentrelease.md

 ## Known issues

-### Host unreachable - nVIDIA GPU
+### Host unreachable - NVIDIA GPU

-After an upgrade or fresh installation on hosts having an nVIDIA GPU.
+After an upgrade or fresh installation on hosts having an NVIDIA GPU.

-*TL;DR: the startup process for hosts that have a nVIDIA GPU stalls and the host is unusable.
+*TL;DR: the startup process for hosts that have a NVIDIA GPU stalls and the host is unusable.
 No data lost.
 Update available for affected users.
 Updated installation ISOs and online repositories avoid the issue for anyone downloading after 2020-04-06.*

 Despite active `beta` and `RC` phases, it's only after the official release that several users have started reporting cases of hosts that were unreachable from management clients (Xen Orchestra, XCP-ng Center) and couldn't start any VMs.

 It turns out that the XAPI (a core component of XCP-ng) needs `gpumon`, a binary that can only be built using a proprietary (from what I remember.
-One would need to check the license) nVIDIA developement toolkit.
-XAPI's start process stalls without an error message if there's an nVIDIA GPU.
+One would need to check the license) NVIDIA development toolkit.
+XAPI's start process stalls without an error message if there's an NVIDIA GPU.

 We have reported the issue to its developers at Citrix because it seems to us that an open source piece of software, part of a Linux Foundation project, should not have runtime requirements on closed-source software.